apache/activemq-artemis/docs/user-manual/en/persistence.md

-If no persistence is required at all, Apache ActiveMQ can also be configured not to persist any data at all to storage as discussed in the Configuring HornetQ for Zero Persistence section.
+If no persistence is required at all, Apache ActiveMQ can also be configured not to persist any data at all to storage as discussed in the Configuring the broker for Zero Persistence section.

 ## Configuring the bindings journal